 Google Drive will be the official college storage solution for most data that fits the Confidential, Official Use Only, and Public data categories, per our Administrative Data Security Policy.

 There are some categories of highly sensitive information, such as Social Security Numbers, tax or family financial aid data, credit card numbers, and the like that should not be stored on Dropbox today and may not be appropriate for Google Drive in the future.
-T&I is working on reviewing appropriate options for sensitive personally-identifying information (PII) and will provide further guidance in the coming months.standards for our most confidential data.
-We will provide an update once our evaluation is complete.
+T&I has implemented Google’s new sensitive data monitoring tool to help detect files containing sensitive information within the Google environment.
+Learn more about Google's sensitive data monitoring tool.

-What if I have shared files and links in Dropbox with external collaborators and organizations?
+What if I have shared files using links in Dropbox with external collaborators and organizations?